All StatesNew Hampshire

 After You Record Your Deed in New Hampshire

 After the Registry of Deeds records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Registry updates the public land records.
-The Declaration of Consideration is forwarded to the New Hampshire Department of Revenue Administration for tax reporting purposes.
-Local property taxes in New Hampshire are assessed by municipal assessors.
-The grantee should update their mailing address with the local assessor to receive future tax bills.
-The grantee is responsible for New Hampshire property taxes from the date of transfer.
+The Declaration of Consideration is forwarded to the New Hampshire Department of Revenue Administration for tax reporting purposes, and the grantee is responsible for property taxes from the date of transfer.
+Update your mailing address with the local assessor to receive future tax bills.

 New Hampshire Quit Claim Deed FAQ